RomanKrasavtsev/Data-Visualization/readme.md

 # Data Visualization
-My way to learn D3.js
+My way to learn D3.js v4

+In the Internet a lot of information related to D3.js v3.
+You can find out the difference between v3 and v4: https://github.com/d3/d3/blob/master/CHANGES.md

 ## The first task
 * d3